 Going down that path, you will then find that sometimes the more wily largemouth bass hide away during the daytime and only come out as the dusk begins to fall, thus avoiding the avid bass fishermen, as well as the harsh light of the sun.

 These aggressive ambushers are always lurking and waiting for something to pounce on, even when they are not actively feeding – it’s in their DNA.
 Having said that, largemouth can be targeted with so many different approaches.
 They can be fished with spinning, baitcasting or even fly tackle.

 On the bait side of things, natural baits, live or dead can be used (live is always better, of course) – insects, frogs, small baitfish, crayfish, shrimp and even small snakes.

 Many largemouth anglers, though, prefer artificial baits for their convenience and versatility.
 This includes soft plastic baits, crankbaits, plugs, spinnerbaits and so on.

 But the thing to keep in mind is not so much the type of bait/lure but the conditions.
-What time of year is it, is there structure where they might be hiding in, is the water warm or still cold, is it pre-spawning season, etc?
-Taking a trip with a largemouth bass guide or largemouth bass fishing charter service can be a great way to learn the Largemouth Bass fishing techniques that work for your particular area.
+What time of year is it, is there structure where they might be hiding in, is the water warm or still cold, is it the pre-spawning season, etc?
+Taking a trip with a bass guide or fishing charter service can be a great way to learn the largemouth bass fishing techniques that work for your particular area.

 Largemouth bass are a fascinating fish to go after, and for some people, if they have a story of the “one that got away”, the pursuit of “this bass” can be their reason for going largemouth bass fishing!
-But there are so many good reason that we could spend an eternity listing them all.
+But there are so many good reasons that we could spend an eternity listing them all.

 I happen to love it because largemouth bass fishing is great sport, not to mention the fact they are so darn aggressive and can grow so large in size – presenting me with the always alluring thought of landing that trophy bucketmouth!